makki51x3/Masterworks-Interview-Challenge/README.md

 • Create a Personal access token (To get more API requests)

 • Add the Personal access token to Authorization http header

+( Note that PAT was used because basic authentication is going to be deprecated soon )

+{ Disclaimer the PAT must not be stored directly in code, so a better approach must be decided such as signin with email or github account }

 # How to Run the App